Call For a FREE Consultation: (770) 741-2825

-If you have recently received a workers’ comp denial, our Atlanta workers’ compensation lawyers at The Law Offices of Nathaniel F. Hansford, LLC want you to know that you are not alone.
+If you have recently received a workers’ comp denial, our Atlanta workers’ compensation lawyers at Hansford McDaniel LLC want you to know that you are not alone.
 It is not uncommon for initial claims to be denied.
 This is because insurance companies that provide workers’ compensation to employers are more concerned about minimizing payouts and keeping premiums low for their policyholders.
 In short, they put profits over people.

 Fortunately, you have rights under Georgia law, including the right to appeal a workers’ compensation denial you believe is wrong or made in error.
 Our team is available to help you step-by-step through the appeals process so you can pursue the benefits you need!

 - Our practice is focused on work injuries – it’s all we do.